jfwells/wp-united/readme.txt

 	* Bi-directional profile sync.
 Update your profile anywhere and it works
 	* Auto-synced avatars.
 Get your Gravatar in phpBB -- without having to anything
 	* Designed to work with external auth providers. e.g. click the Facebook button in the oneall plugin, and you get both a phpBB and WordPress account
-* Widgets all ported to new WordPress API
+* Widgets all ported to new WordPress API.
+* Widgets now colour phpBB usernames according to default group colour.
 * Numerous bugs addressed
 * User blogs has been removed.
 It will be added back, working with WP-MS, in the next release.
 * Translations all moved to WordPress